thestrangeagency/HarmonicAnomalies/README.md

 ### Donut Reborn

-Inspired by our [Donut™ app](https://www.youtube.com/watch?v=mITLz1rrSN0) from a decade ago, HexNut is a looping buffer, that can be accessed along different axes.
+Inspired by our [Donut™ app](https://www.youtube.com/watch?v=mITLz1rrSN0) from a decade ago, HexNut is a looping buffer, that can be accessed along three different axes.
 By reading and writing along one axis, you can create loops, echoes, and the like.
 But venturing off-axis yields the truest grit.

 It is not three dimensional in the traditional sense, but it does present three axes across a hexagonal grid, making looping a bit bonkers, just how you like it.
+See a [video of HexNut in action here](https://vimeo.com/893993026).

 ### Controls